msheffer2/Repo-List/README.md

 Yelp Dataset Challenge data to develop predictive models to find out what types of review text could predict good reviews (5-star) or poor review (1-star).
-I don't use NLP in my current work but the overall work flow of the project is representative of how I like to appropriate problems.
+I don't use NLP in my current work but the overall work flow of the project is representative of how I like to approach problems.

 [Hiearchical Bayes Choice Study](https://github.com/msheffer2/Hierarchical-Bayes-Choice-Study)